-Simply put, a hybrid smartwatch is an analogue watch with mechanical hands that subtly packs in smart features such as step counting, run tracking, and smartphone notifications, but in a more subtle manner than a 'full' smartwatch.
-They’re the smartwatches to pick if you want the benefits of key tech features while still maintaining a subtle and arguably more classy look on your wrist.
+Simply put, a hybrid smartwatch is an analogue watch with mechanical hands that packs in smart features such as step counting, run tracking, and smartphone notifications, but in a more subtle manner than a 'full' smartwatch.
+They’re the best smartwatches to pick if you want the benefits of key tech features while still maintaining a subtle and arguably more classy look on your wrist.

 Want a deeper explanation of hybrid smartwatches?
 We've put together a full beginner's guide to watches with hidden tech under traditional faces so you know what to look out for.

 We’ve reviewed all the latest hybrid smartwatches to rank the ten best below.
-The watch at number one might not be the best for you, so make sure to read the full in-depth reviews for each to see which suits your needs.
+The watch at number one might not be the best hybrid smartwatch for you though, so make sure to read the full in-depth reviews for each to see which suits your needs.

 The top hybrid smartwatch we recommend right now is the Misfit Phase, which offers a sleek and stylish design paired with some genuinely useful functionality when it's connected to your phone.